 - Reduced particulate matter and Co2-emissions

-- Perform core task 15-25% more efficiently, relative to transport alternatives, including loading.
+- Perform core tasks 15-30% more efficiently, relative to transport alternatives, including loading.

 - Reduce sick-leave rates by 5-15%

-- Increase overall capability of the delivery network, such as allowing for collection services.
+- Increase the overall capability of the delivery network, such as allowing for collection services.

 - Reduced investment costs in infrastructure relative to conventional EVs.